GDPR for retail

 Data subjects’ rights

-The best part is that, even though GDPR will affect your processes and how you deal with sensitive personal data, Custobar has the following inbuilt features, which are some of the new additions that help you comply with GDPR:
+The best part is that, even though GDPR affects your processes and how you deal with sensitive personal data, Custobar has the following inbuilt features, which are some of the new additions that help you comply with GDPR:

-If you have further questions about GDPR – how it affects your business and want to hear more about Custobar, don’t hesitate to contact us at email@example.com.
+If you have further questions about GDPR – how it affects your business and want to hear more about Custobar, don’t hesitate to contact us.